ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 # How many assumptions do we make?

-Maybe this will come as a shocker, but Haskell IO is pure by convention.
+Haskell is pure by convention.
 This convention is enforced to some extent by the type system, but you can always bypass it and do weird stuff.
 Let's define this interesting piece of code:

 ```haskell
 import System.IO.Unsafe